Ekkoz897/Ekkoz897/README.md

 🧠 I’m currently learning C at the 42 school in Lisbon, Portugal ;

-👀 I'm interested in AI (still haven't coded anything), blockchain, and cyber security.
+👀 I'm interested in AI (still haven't coded anything in that regard), blockchain, and cyber security.

 💞️ Looking to collaborate on anything really, as long as it is code related I'm in and willing to help